geerlingguy/acquia-cloud-vm/README.md

   - **xhprof directory**: `/usr/share/php`
   - **XHProf URL**: `http://local.xhprof.com/` (assuming you have this set in `apache_vhosts` in config.yml)

+If you're getting blank XHProf pages and errors like `Run #546e053e171fb: Invalid Run Id = 546e053e171fb`, you might need to manually create the `/tmp/xhprof` directory or run `vagrant provision` again.

 ## Author Information